Take advantage of serverless compute with Functions

 Real-time bot messaging

-Use Azure Functions to customize the behavior of a bot using a WebHook.
-For example, create an Azure Function that processes a message using Cortana Analytics and call this function using Microsoft Bot Framework.
+Use Functions to customize the behavior of a bot using a WebHook.
+For example, create a function that processes a message using Cortana Analytics and call this function using Microsoft Bot Framework.

 Related products and services